ducksouplab/mastok/README.md

 MASTOK_MODE=BUILD_FRONT ./mastok
 ```

-Processed files are saved in `front/static/[version]/[js|css]/` where `version` is set and can be changed in `front/config.yml`.
+Processed files are saved in `front/static/assets/[version]/[js|css]/` where `version` is defined and can be changed in `front/config.yml`.
 To ease things, whenever `version` is updated, the previous command also scans files in `templates/` and updates JS and CSS references, for instance:

 ```html
 <script src="{{ WebPrefix }}/assets/v1.1/js/join.js"></script>